Higher derivative asymptotic charges and internal Lorentz symmetries: Introduction

 In this paper, we continue this investigation by considering the higher derivative terms that may be added to the action, namely the Pontryagin and Gauss-Bonnet terms, in the context of asymptotically flat spacetimes.
 In Ref.\ \cite{Godazgar:2020gqd}, it was shown that asymptotic BMS charges derived from such terms would be subleading at null infinity.
 Higher derivative terms have been considered in various settings in the literature \cite{Aros:1999id, Durka:2011yv, Durka:2011zf, Corichi:2013zza, Jacobson:2015uqa, Prabhu:2015vua, Frodden:2017qwh, Aneesh:2020fcr}.
 While the importance of higher derivative terms has been stressed in much of the literature connected to the Anti-de Sitter case starting with Ref.\ \cite{Aros:1999id}, their relevance as far as defining asymptotic charges are concerned have largely\footnote{In Ref.\ \cite{Jacobson:2015uqa}, the contribution of the Gauss-Bonnet term at the bifurcate horizon of a black hole is important.} been dismissed, due to the fact that the charges are at subleading orders.
 However, as argued in Refs.\ \cite{fakenews, dualex}, charges that appear at subleading orders may be important and ought not be dismissed.
 The plethora of potentially observable gravitational memory effects \cite{Pasterski:2015tva, Mao:2018xcw, Mao:2020vgh, Seraj:2021qja, Seraj:2021rxd} and their relation to asymptotic symmetries and charges \cite{Strominger:2014pwa} makes it all the more important to investigate all the possible asymptotic charges.

 Another interesting aspect of higher derivative terms is the role of internal Lorentz symmetries.
 In the first order tetrad formalism, the gauge symmetries of the theory is extended beyond diffeomorphisms to include the Lorentz transformations that one may apply to Lorentz indices.
 This poses a dilemma, because we may have potentially enlarged our set of asymptotic symmetry, or improper gauge, generators; hence, changing the theory.
 Some \cite{Jacobson:2015uqa, Prabhu:2015vua,Barnich:2016lyg, Barnich:2016rwk, DePaoli:2018erh, Barnich:2019vzx, Oliveri:2019gvm, Godazgar:2020gqd, Godazgar:2020kqd, Nguyen:2020hot} have argued that the asymptotic diffeomorphisms fix (or ought to fix) the asymptotic internal Lorentz transformations, rendering them trivial, while, others more recently \cite{Freidel:2020xyx, Freidel:2020svx, Freidel:2021fxf} have argued that internal Lorentz symmetries are physically non-trivial and do contribute to asymptotic charges.
 In fact, they propose a further extension of the asymptotic symmetry algebra.
 From a purely agnostic point of view, the fact that putative internal Lorentz charges derived from the two-derivative (Palatini plus Holst) action are in any case trivial\footnote{This result relies on the Bondi-Sachs gauge.} \cite{Godazgar:2020kqd} makes this discussion rather moot.
+Moreover, the treatment of the internal Lorentz symmetry does not affect the result for the diffeomorphism charges \cite{Oliveri:2020xls}.
 Therefore, it is worth considering this issue for the higher derivative terms.

 Interestingly, we find that the asymptotic charges derived from asymptotic diffeomorphisms and internal Lorentz transformations are both related to expressions derived from the asymptotic diffeomorphisms for the two-derivative terms.
 The result for the asymptotic diffeomorphisms relies on a judicious choice of splitting between integrable and non-integrable terms informed by their BMS transformation properties.
 This provides further clues as to how one can define this splitting, which is in principle arbitrary.